-Small in size but one of strongest horse breeds able to survive in unfavorable conditions.
-A2Z proudly presents you the Garrano, an ancestral pony and one of the oldest breeds originated in Portugal.
+Small in size but one of strongest horse breeds, able to survive in unfavourable conditions.
+A2Z proudly presents you the Garrano, an ancestral pony and one of the oldest breeds originating in Portugal.

 While exploring the Peneda-Gerês National Park it is very likely you come to cross a little horse called Garrano.
-That is the beauty of this region.
-Behind every corner a surprise awaits.
-Garranos are spread mainly throughout the north of Portugal in places such as Serra do Gerês.
-This idyllic portrait is real.
-Take a tour with us and we will show you.
+This is part of the beauty of this region - behind every corner new surprises await.
+Garranos are spread mainly throughout the north of Portugal, in places such as Serra do Gerês.
+This idyllic portrait is real - take a tour with us and we will show you.

 This wild horse breed has existed since primitive times.
-Its origin dates back a pre-historic Iberian pony which has adapted to the geography and climate in the northern mountain regions of the Iberian Peninsula.
-Evidence such as cave paintings from the Paleolithic era in Portugal describing the appearance of the Garrano.
+Its origin dates back to a pre-historic Iberian pony which has adapted to the geography and climate of the northern mountain regions of the Iberian Peninsula.
+Evidence such as cave paintings from the Paleolithic era describes the appearance of the Garrano in Portugal.

 The Garrano is undoubtedly the ancestor of many breeds existing nowadays such as the Andalusians and other European breeds.
 "Garrano" stands 15.2 to 16 hands high 61-64 inches (155-163 centimeters) and usually display brown or bay color shades.
 It is strong and hardy, sure-footed and fast, with a concave profile (dish faced).
 Despite the fact of running free in the mountains of Gerês, the Garrano is very dedicated to its work, quite dependable and capable of performing several labor tasks.
 Those who own one still use it in various chores like travels, trotting races, packing, trekking and light farm work.
 Also, since Garrano ponies can carry up to twice their weight, they can be pulling carts.